realsanjeev/django-ecommerce/README.md

 # Django Ecommerce
 This Django e-commerce project is a robust web application designed to facilitate online shopping experiences.
 It offers a user-friendly interface for customers to browse through a wide range of products, add items to their cart, and securely complete their purchases.
 The platform includes features for product categorization, user authentication, and order management.

-Key Features:
-- User-friendly product catalog with detailed descriptions and images.
-- User authentication and account management for personalized shopping experiences.
-- Shopping cart functionality for adding, modifying, and removing items.
-- Secure checkout process with payment integration.
-- Order history and tracking for customers.
-- Admin interface for managing products, orders, and user accounts.
-- Responsive design for seamless browsing on various devices.

-This project serves as an excellent foundation for building a fully functional e-commerce website.
-It incorporates best practices in Django development to ensure scalability, security, and maintainability.
-Feel free to explore, modify, and enhance this project to meet specific business requirements and create a thriving online store.

 ## Running the Application

 1. Clone the repository and navigate to the working directory: